Clash Detection Viewport API#

 Warning

-Large stages can cause performance issues when Enable selection groups is disabled.
+Large stages can cause performance issues when Use Inline Mode is enabled.
 Some stages that are incorrectly exported can print hundreds of thousands of warnings to the console (and in the log) that can affect performance.

 Low FPS#